muellners/research/src/content/indepth-overview-of-blockchain.md

 2. Mining Rewards

 One of the biggest incentive for people to mine cryptocurrency is the mining reward, i.e. the fixed amount of cryptocurrency they receive for spending the computing power to solve the mathematical problem.
 The mining process required high end GPU’s and devices with extremely high computing powers.
-The reard amount, although fixed, changes every few years to adjust for the amount of currency mined.
+The reward amount, although fixed, changes every few years to adjust for the amount of currency mined.
 For example, in the case of Bitcoin, the rewards are reduced by half every four years.
 When bitcoin was first mined in 2009, mining one block would earn a miner 50 BTC.
 In 2012, this was halved to 25 BTC.
 By 2016, this was halved again to 12.5 BTC.
 On May 11, 2020, the reward halved again to 6.25 BTC.
 In November of 2020, the price of Bitcoin was about $17,900 per Bitcoin[3].
-Fig.4.2.1 illustrates the rewards for Bitcoin mining from 2009 to 2020.

 #### **Advantages**

-1. Open code for mining crypto currency
+1. Open code for mining crypto currency: Anonymity

 Cryptocurrency  applies the same algorithms that are used in online banking.
 The only difference of Internet banking is the disclosure of information about the users.
-All information about the transaction in the BTC network is shared (how, when), but there is no data about the recipient or the sender of the coins (there is no access to the personal information of the owner`s wallet).
+E.g all information about the transaction in the BTC network is shared (how, when), but there is no data about the recipient or the sender of the coins (there is no access to the personal information of the owner`s wallet).

 2. No inflation